indeedhat/icl/README.md

 Inspired by hcl and nginx's config languages this is pretty much just a stripped down version that does the data format part without any of the complex logic

+It attempts to be somewhat tollerent of invalid illegal tokens where possible

 ## Literals
 ### String
 ```hcl